lad-sapienza/sCMS/README.md

 ### 3. Installing Gatsby CLI

 - Open a terminal or command prompt.
-- Run the command `npm install -g gatsby-cli` to install Gatsby CLI globally.
+- Run the command `npm install -g gatsby-cli` to install Gatsby CLI **globally**.
 - Run the command `gatsby --version` to ensure Gatsby CLI is installed correctly.

-By following these preliminary steps, you'll be ready to start developing with Gatsby JS on your PC.
+By following these preliminary steps, you'll be ready to start developing with Gatsby JS on your computer.

-## CREATING A NEW GTSBY PROJECT
+## Creating a new sCMS project

-1. **Create a new Gatsby project**:
+1. **Create a new sCMS project**:

-- Run the command `npx gatsby new my-new-site https://github.com/lab-archeologia-digitale/sCMS` in the terminal replacing `my-new-site` with your desired project name.
+- Open the terminal or command prompt and type `npx gatsby new my-new-site https://github.com/lab-archeologia-digitale/sCMS` in the terminal replacing `my-new-site` with your desired project name.
 - This command will create a new folder with the specified name and download the necessary example files.

 2. **Navigate to the project folder**: